Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

   FROM LIVE.silver_table
 ```

-**Why does the gold table read FROM "LIVE.silver_table" and not FROM "STREAM(LIVE.silver_table)"?**
+**Why does the gold table read `FROM LIVE.silver_table` and not `FROM STREAM(LIVE.silver_table)`?**

-The "Gold" layer doesn't necessarily operate on a real-time stream FROM the "Silver" layer.
+The "Gold" layer doesn't necessarily operate on a real-time stream `FROM` the "Silver" layer.
 Instead, it might operate on periodic batches or snapshots FROM the "Silver" layer.
-By reading FROM "LIVE.silver_table",
+By reading `FROM "LIVE.silver_table"`,
 it's essentially working with the current state of the "Silver" table.
-On the other hand, using "STREAM(LIVE.silver_table)"
+On the other hand, using `STREAM(LIVE.silver_table)`
 would imply real-time, continuous processing of the data FROM the "Silver" layer, which might not be the intention for the "Gold" layer in your architecture.

 In summary, the distinction between "streaming live" and "live" and the choice of reading methods represents different stages of data refinement